Starting an fMRI study at UPenn (January 2006)

 IRB information is located at:

-Office of Human Research (OHR) information is located at:
+Office of Clinical Research (OCR) information is located at:

-Click here for Clinical Research Training in Humans (e.g., POR, HIPAA)
+Click here for Clinical Research Training in Humans (e.g., HIPAA & CITI POR).

-Scheduling of research patients is to be done as follows:
+Scheduling of clinical research patients (studies using PennChart) is to be done as follows:

 1) Research Coordinators establish and/or clarify existing patient medical record numbers.